brockero/brockero.github.io/README.md

 - Updated navbar to move style into stylesheet instead of inline stylesheet
 - Updated page linking across website
 - Updated line height for footer
+- Launched beta of Projects page (even if most of it is broken)
+- Linking changes on to Projects

 #2016-11-07
 - Finished layout for Projects and added in some initial content (even if it is missing images lol)